-To report crime and suspicious activity when they see it
+- Reporting crime and suspicious activity when you see it

-To take away the opportunity for crime to occur in their neighborhood
+- Reducing the opportunity for crime to occur in your neighborhood

 Neighborhood Watch . . .

 - Reduces your risk of being a victim of crime

 - Trains you how to observe and report suspicious behavior

 - Keeps you informed of criminal activity in your area

 - Creates a connection to the deputies who patrol your neighborhood